GiuseppeLorenzoDiPrima/classificatore_impronte_digitali/README.md

 ### Introduction

 The objective of this project is to develop an automatic fingerprint classification system into 8 classes: Plain Arch, Tented Arch, Ulnar Loop, Radial Loop, Double Loop Whorl, Plain Whorl, Central Pocket Loop Whorl and Accidental Whorl.
-To achieve this goal, multiple proposals have been made, using advanced deep learning and machine learning techniques.
+To achieve this goal, a proposal using advanced deep learning techniques has been made.
 For training the model, the HRF DBII dataset provided by the Hong Kong Polytechnic University was used.

 PolyU HRF DBII consists of a small high resolution fingerprint (HRF) dataset.
 The images of the same finger were collected in two sessions separated by about two weeks.
 Each image is named as “ID_S_X”, where “ID” represents the identity of the person, “S” represents the session of the captured image and “X” represents the image number of each session.
 DBII contains 1.480 images from 148 fingers.

 To ensure that the performance during the testing phase was as objective as possible, after classifying the images into the 8 classes, they were divided by user, ensuring that only fingerprints from users not used during the training phase were used during testing.

-In terms of networks, within deep learning, a residual convolutional neural network (ResNet) and a convolutional neural network were used, while in the field of machine learning, the well-known SVM algorithm was used.
-The performance of the networks may vary between training sessions due to random initialization.
+In terms of model, a residual convolutional neural network (ResNet) was used.
+The performance of the model may vary between training sessions due to random initialization.

 Before you can proceed with the classification of fingerprints, it is necessary to train the neural network.
 Two scripts are provided for this purpose:
-- `train.py` for training the models.
+- `train.py` for training the model.
-- `test.py` for testing the models.
+- `test.py` for testing the model.

-The dataset is managed by the `manage_dataset.py` class, while the two custom models are defined in the `resnet_model.py` and `CNN_model.py`.
-A standard machine learning model, specifically the `SVM`, is also used.
+The dataset is managed by the `manage_dataset.py` class, while the custom model is defined in the `resnet_model.py`.

 > [!IMPORTANT]
 > To reproduce the project, you need to run the following commands to include the configuration file:
 >
 >\>>> python -u train.py -c config/base_config.yaml
 >
-> Replace "train.py" with "test.py" to evaluate performance on the test dataset after training the models
+> Replace "train.py" with "test.py" to evaluate performance on the test dataset after training the model

 The main idea is that, the project can be reproduced by running the following commands: